Pollutants We Are Combating

 What is it?

 Ground-level ozone is formed when Volatile Organic Compounds (VOCs) and Nitrogen Oxides (NOx) combine and “cook” in the heat and sunlight.
 The highest ozone levels are usually recorded in summer months on hot, stagnant days with little wind.

-Pollutant Status: The nine-county Denver Metro/Front Range Area is out of compliance with federal air quality standards for ozone.
-RAQC-sponsored projects such as Every Trip Counts, Clean Air Fleets and the OzoneAware campaign aim to reduce ozone-causing emissions.
+The nine-county Denver Metro/North Front Range Area is out of compliance with federal air quality standards for ozone.
+RAQC-sponsored projects such as Clean Air Fleets, Mow Down Pollution and the Simple Steps.
+Better Air. campaign aim to reduce ozone-causing emissions.

 Carbon Monoxide (CO)

 Carbon Monoxide is a colorless, odorless gas that is formed from the incomplete burning of fuel (combustion).
 It is emitted directly into the air from vehicle exhaust pipes and typically occurs when vehicles are first started up or when they are not properly started.Why is it bad?
 Carbon Monoxide reduces oxygen delivery to the body’s organs and tissues.

 While the region is not in violation of CO standards, the RAQC has several programs in place to help reduce vehicle emissions and keep this pollutant in check.

 Particulate matter (PM) consists of airborne particles that can be inhaled by humans.
 PM comes in sizes ranging from 2.5 to 10 micrometers in diameter.Why is it bad?
 Recent Environmental Protection Agency (EPA) studies suggest that PM is harmful to human health because small particles less than 10 micrometers in diameter are too small to be filtered by the nose and lungs and can get deep into the lungs and into the bloodstream.
 Particle pollution exposure has been linked to serious health problems involving the lungs and heart.